-With the iPhone now onto its 5S/5C incarnation and great new Android smartphones such as the Samsung Galaxy S5 launching regularly, there are more cycling apps than ever – ranging from highly analytical training tools to simpler social apps and useful navigational resources.
+With the iPhone now onto its sixth incarnation and great new Android smartphones launching regularly, there are more cycling apps than ever – ranging from highly analytical training tools to simpler social apps and useful navigational resources.

 For some – Google Maps, for instance – you’ll need to have your device on the handlebars to take full advantage.
 For others, like Strava, you can just press Start, put your phone in your jersey pocket, and go.

 With Bluetooth accessories such as heart-rate monitors, speed sensors and even power meters becoming more common, you can get your smartphone’s BT connection and processor to do the work that used to require a separate computer and, not so long ago, wires.